Deputy Secretary - Resources, Governance and EU Group - Declan McGeown

 - to deliver the Department’s statutory external financial reporting outputs and maintain processes which deliver compliance with Government Accounting regulations and other legislative requirements

 - to recruit, retain and develop a highly skilled, efficient, flexible team who are committed to a continuous improvement and to providing both proactive and responsive services which meet the needs of the Department.

-The Directorate will also have responsibility for management of the Department’s EU C3 arrangements and facilities management in Clarence Court.
+The Directorate will also have responsibility for the creation of the Department's P3O Office and oversight responsibility for statistical and analytical functions and facilities management in Clarence Court.

 Director of Public Transport - Jackie Robinson

 Jackie is Director of Public Transport which is sponsor for Northern Ireland Transport Holding Company (NITHC), commonly referred to by its brand name, Translink.
 The Directorate leads on public transport policy and provides Capital and Revenue funding to support and improve public transport.
 Translink operates under a five year legal agreement with the Department, which defines its services, standards and funding.